-The Function of a Certified Nursing Assistant
+The Duties of a Nursing Assistant

 - Providing basic services to patients

-- Checking patient’s vital signs
+- Taking patient’s vital signs

 - Maintaining a record of patient’s health status